adam-crowther/kafka-connect-source-twitter-api-v2/README.md

 ### Prerequisites

-This was implemented on a Windows 10 machine, with Git Bash Docker installed.
-The code is Java 11.
+This was implemented in Java 11 on a Windows 10 machine, with Git Bash and Docker installed.

 The scripts are run in Git Bash.